julelang/manual/src/debugging/testing/writing-tests.md

 You can use the `build` directive to do this.
 Use the `#build test` directive so that your test files are only included in test compilations.
 In test defines the `test` variable is defined so that you only include your test functions in test compilations.

 But, here is recommended way; It will be more effective to declare that your test files are a test file by ending them with `_test.jule`.
-If a filename ends with `_test.jule`, it only hanlded if test compilation enabled.
+If a filename ends with `_test.jule`, it only handled if test compilation enabled.
 No need to the `#build test` directive.
 You can you file annotations before test suffix.
 For example: `foo_windows_amd64_test.jule`

 ## Running Tests